-Most ground targets have little or no motion.
-This trait, when applicable, distinguishes ground targets from most atmospheric scatterers.
+Clutter Filtering: Most ground targets have little or no motion.
+This trait, when applicable, distinguishes ground targets from most atmospheric scatterers (Chrisman et al., 1995).
 However, ground clutter can be identified by other important characteristics.
 Variables used to identify these characteristics include reflectivity texture, clutter phase alignment, and standard deviations of Differential Reflectivity (ZDR) and Differential Phase (Phi).
-The Clutter Mitigation Decision (CMD) algorithm uses these variables to detect areas of clutter on an elevation-by-elevation, bin-by-bin basis of every volume scan.
+The Clutter Mitigation Decision (CMD; Ice et al., 2007) algorithm uses these variables to detect areas of clutter on an elevation-by-elevation, bin-by-bin basis of every volume scan.

-Once areas of clutter are identified, the Gaussian Model Adaptive Processing (GMAP) algorithm uses Spectrum Width data to suppress the ground clutter contaminated portion of the signal.
+Once areas of clutter are identified, the Gaussian Model Adaptive Processing (GMAP; Passarelli and Siggia, 2004) algorithm uses Spectrum Width data to suppress the ground clutter contaminated portion of the signal.
 GMAP removes power from the returned signal within a very narrow width centered at zero velocity.
 Depending on the availability of returns from meteorological targets outside this width, GMAP then rebuilds an estimated weather signal that replaces the initially removed data.